orbitalquark/scintillua/docs/manual.md

 application as long as that application supports the [Lexilla][] interface as defined in Scintilla 4.4.5.

+Scintillua releases come with three external lexers in the *lexers/* directory:
+*liblexlpeg.so*, which is a 64-bit Linux shared library; *LexLPeg.cxx*, which is a 64-bit Windows DLL, and *LexLPeg32.dll*, which is a 32-bit Windows DLL.

 [Lexilla]: https://scintilla.org/ScintillaDoc.html#Lexilla

 #### Using Scintillua with SciTE